rDr4g0n/JsDebuggr/README.md

 Note
 ---------
-Being my first python project, the code is kinda messy and doesn't work as intended.
+Being my first python project, the code is kinda messy and is pretty buggy.
 It is currently undergoing a complete refactor, so maybe just hold off on using it for now ;)

 Summary
 ---------